Meet Dr. Ashley

 Never heard of them?
 Neither did I.

-My mission is to bring this new multidimensional model into the world so that everyone understands the truth of who they are and what they can do.
+My mission is to bring this new model of stress into the world so that everyone becomes their own hero.

 If you're looking for a place to start, my TEDx Talk might be great for you.
-In it, I summarizes 10+ years of research in under 18 minutes and leave you with a basic understanding of how the body and mind work together to either create health and happiness or disease and disorder.
+In it, I summarize 10+ years of research in under 18 minutes and leave you with a basic understanding of how the body and mind work together to create our reality.

 I create all my content with one mission: to teach you what I wish I would have known...